cgi1/PyShot/README.md

 # PyShot
-A well-featured handler around selenium/chromedriver to handle batch processing of input urls.
+A quick and easy to use handler around selenium/chromedriver to handle batch processing of input urls.

 # Installation